xg590/Learn_SX1276/README.md

 ### Overview
 * This repo will provide MicroPython codes for basic Tx transmittion and Rx reception.
 * SX1276 is a LoRa modem that can send or receive data over a long distance.
+* Adafruit created a standalone breakout: Adafruit RFM95W
+    * Example code is for RFM95W with the help of Raspberry Pi Pico
 * Many ESP32 LoRa development boards are using this modem: Heltec WiFi LoRa 32 V2, TTGO T-Beam V1.1
-* Adafruit also created a standalone breakout: Adafruit RFM95W
+    * Example code can drive the on-board modem after GPIO remapping
 * One key thing is they all use SPI as the control interface of LoRa modem.
 * SPI pins on RFM95W are exposed so we can hook it up with Raspberry Pi Pico while pins are marked on other two ESP32 LoRa development boards.
 ### See the wiring